pluralsight/guides/draft/interesting-apis/proof-of-existence-in-the-blockchain-with-tierion-rethinkdb-and-pubnub/article.md

 # The verification page
-The verification page is simple, also:
+The verification page is simple too:
 ```html
 <!DOCTYPE html>
 <html lang="en">